google/styleguide/pyguide.md

 <a id="test-docs"></a>
 ##### 3.8.2.1 Test modules

-Module-level docstrings for test files are not required.
-They should be included only when there is additional information that can be provided.
+Test modules do not require module level docstrings.
+Class docstrings are not required on subclasses of `unittest.TestCase` and method docstrings are not required on `test_` methods in subclasses of `unittest.TestCase`.
+A docstring that only repeats class or method name should be omitted.

-Examples include some specifics on how the test should be run, an explanation of an unusual setup pattern, dependency on the external environment, and so on.
+Docstrings should be included when they provide additional information, for example, providing specifics on how the test should be run or explaining an unusual setup pattern or external dependency.

 ```python
 """This blaze test uses golden files.